teetotum/material/article.react-preact-useid/whats_wrong_with_useid.md

 > `useId` is a new hook for generating unique IDs on both the client and server, while avoiding hydration mismatches.
 > (from the [release notes](https://github.com/facebook/react/releases/tag/v18.0.0))

+While implementing our own random-ID-generating hook isn't much of a challenge, we would run into problems when our app were to use _server-side_ rendered (SSR) parts and the IDs generated on the server would not match the IDs generated on the client.
+The `useId` hook generates a deterministic ID that would be the same _client-side_ and _server-side_.

 This would make all those custom hooks obsolete and a thing of the past.
 Or so I thought.

 ## A Discovery of Trouble